Get MORE out of your summer in Nashville aboard the iconic Old Town Trolley and see the best first!

 Founded by Mike Curb in 1964, Curb Records is a major independent music label headquartered on Music Square East.
 The label’s hit recordings include songs by renowned artists like Roy Orbison, Tim McGraw, LeAnn Rimes and the Judds.
 In addition to restoring Columbia’s Historic Quonset Hut, Curb has been instrumental in establishing the Johnny Cash Museum.
 Curb’s work has been honored with a star on the Music City Walk of Fame.

-Tour Music Row Aboard the Trolley
+Tour Music Row

 Things to Do Nearby